mozillascience/working-open-workshop/handouts/contributing.md

 * Recognition - provide a pre-emptive "thank you" for contributing, and list any recognition contributors might receive for participating in your project (if applicable)
 * Who is involved - [Open Government's CONTRIBUTING.md](https://github.com/opengovernment/opengovernment/blob/master/CONTRIBUTING.md) has as a name/author, and it might be nice to have a more personal/friendly individual to attact to a project and reach out to with questions.
 You might list the core contributors and their preferred methods of contact here, or link to a [humans.txt](http://humanstxt.org/) file in your root directory (same place as your CONTRIBUTING.md file), which lets people know who they are working.
 Here is an example of a [humans.txt file](http://www.stereosemantics.com/humans.txt).
 * Where can I ask for help - a nice extension to the previous section, with links to good comms channels for anyone with questions.

-#####To Invite

-* you can invite readers contribute fixes to bugs listed in issues, check out Mozilla's guide to "good first bugs" [here](https://wiki.mozilla.org/Good_first_bug)
-* you can invite them to test user experience and submit bugs
-* you can invite them to submit "enhancements," or submit feature requests via Github issues or your issue tracker of choice

 3. Create a file named CONTRIBUTING.md